 This semester, there may be one or two times where a class session may need to be held online through Canvas due to me having to be away on university/professional business.
-In these circumstances, I will cover the instructional material and have class discussion using the Canvas platform.
+In these circumstances, I will cover the instructional material and have class discussion using Canvas and Zoom platforms.